MicrosoftDocs/edge-developer/microsoft-edge/privacy-whitepaper/index.md

 1. [Navigate to Privacy optional diagnostic data](#navigate-to-privacy-optional-diagnostic-data).
 1. Turn off the **Help improve Microsoft products by sending optional diagnostic data about how you use the browser, websites you visit, and crash reports** setting.

-Also, an enterprise may use [group policies managed by your organization][DeployedgeMicrosoftEdgeEnterprisePrivacySettings] to turn off the diagnostic data collection feature.
+Also, an enterprise may use [group policies managed by your organization](/deployedge/microsoft-edge-enterprise-privacy-settings) to turn off the diagnostic data collection feature.

 ## Developer tools